jamesoshea/coding-challenge/README.md

 ## License

-_coding-challenge_ is realeased under the MIT License.
+_coding-challenge_ is released under the MIT License.